 We recognise the importance of coding as an element of digital literacy... we see it as part of a greater whole.
 "Get kids coding" is a chapter in a larger story titled "Get young learners engaged with technology".
 Coding skills alone do not equate to digital literacy.

-This philosophy is at the heart of our newly released data science / IoT / AI curriculum (referred to as MSAI):
+This philosophy is at the heart of our data science / IoT / AI curriculum (referred to as MSAI):

 The 5 modules that compromise MSAI

-It is a learning journey that involves five modules:
+MSAI takes students on a learning journey that encompasses five modules.

 - Module 1 focusses on data literacy.
 By the end of the module students are able to design and execute experiments.
-They are confident using digital tools to gather and analyse data and are inquisitive and insightful in their use of data.
+They are confident using digital tools to gather and analyse data and are inquisitive and insightful in their use of data - they will have achieved a meaningful level of 'data literacy'.
 They are equipped to undertake a range of fun and interesting cross-curriculum experiments.

 - Module 2 covers the basics of coding.
 By the end of this module students understand the key concepts of software development and the importance of focussing on the needs of the end user during the software design process.
 They can design and write software that controls novel digital instruments.